Fiber Photometry Solutions

 - Invasive chronic implant

-Doric Lenses offers complete solution for fiber photometry going from data acquisition and analysis software, light sources, detectors, optical filters cubes, patch cords and rotary-joints to fiber-optic cannulas and related accessories.
+Doric Lenses offers several complete solutions for fiber photometry going from data acquisition and analysis software, light sources, detectors, optical filter cubes, patch cords, and rotary-joints to fiber-optic cannulas and related accessories.

-While each solution has its own advantages, they are all based on a data acquisition console controlled by Doric Neuroscience Studio that takes care of data recording, real-time lock-in amplifier or interleave demodulation with a user intuitive interface requiring no programming skills.
-The console enables synchronization of the fiber photometry recordings with behavior recordings, optogenetics light stimulation control and/or electrophysiology recordings.
+While each offered solution has its own advantages, they all share the same data acquisition console controlled by Doric Neuroscience Studio which takes care of data recording, real-time lock-in amplifier, or interleaves demodulation with a user-intuitive interface requiring no programming skills.
+The console enables synchronization of the fiber photometry recordings with behavior recordings, optogenetics light stimulation control, and/or electrophysiology recordings.

-Different FMC configurations are available to work with 1, 2 or 3 fluorophores and for optogenetics stimulation.
+Different FMC configurations are available to work with 1, 2, or 3 fluorophores and for optogenetics stimulation.
 The original connectorized FMC cubes are of modular design where an optical fiber is connected to each port to light sources and photodetectors.
-Newly developed Generation 2 of FMC cubes gets away with optical fibers and some electrical cables wherever possible and integrates LED light sources, photodetectors and their amplifiers into compact unit with improved sensitivity.
+Newly developed Generation 2 of FMC cubes gets away with optical fibers and some electrical cables wherever possible and integrates LED light sources, photodetectors, and their amplifiers into a compact unit with improved sensitivity.

 For those experiments where the transmission artifacts from optical rotary-joint rotation are not acceptable, we recommend the Rotary-Fluorescence Mini Cube fiber photometry system.
-It use same equipment as basic system, except the fluorescence minicube that integrate LED and detectors and is redesigned to be attached on the rotor of an assisted electrical rotary-joint; removing the transmission variation in rotation of an optical rotary-joint.
+It uses the same equipment as a basic system, except the fluorescence mini cube that integrates LED and detectors and is redesigned to be attached on the rotor of an assisted electrical rotary-joint; removing the transmission variation in a rotation of an optical rotary-joint.

-When simultaneous fiber photometry recordings are required for several animals in separate locations, or several sites on the same animal, the simplest and most cost effective solution is the Bundle imaging Fluorescence Mini-Cube fiber-photometry system that can record fluorescence signal from multiple optical fibers in parallel.
-Optical fibers are bundled together at the end facing CMOS detector while the other end is branching out to individual fibers.
-When used for freely behaving recordings on several animals in separate location, each fiber end has to be equipped with a fiber-optic rotary joint.
+When simultaneous fiber photometry recordings are required for several animals in separate locations or several sites on the same animal, the simplest and most cost-effective solution is the Bundle imaging Fluorescence Mini-Cube fiber-photometry system that can record fluorescence signals from multiple optical fibers in parallel.
+Optical fibers are bundled together at the end facing the CMOS detector while the other end is branching out to individual fibers.
+When used for freely behaving recordings on several animals in a separate location, each fiber end has to be equipped with a fiber-optic rotary joint.
 If recordings are for several sites on the same animals then the animal has to be restrained from turning around.

-A solution to overcome this limitation is to merge the Rotary FMC and Bundle imaging FMC approaches to allow fiber photometry recording of multiple sites in an animal for long term freely-moving experiment.
+A solution to overcome this limitation is to merge the Rotary FMC and Bundle imaging FMC approaches to allow fiber photometry recording of multiple sites in an animal for a long-term freely-moving experiment.
 This solution has been developed and should be released later this year.

 |Comparison Table for Fiber Photometry systems|